How Tall do I Have to be to Model? – Modeling Body Types

 Bob Pardue’s Crash Course in female modeling is an intensive, well-informed instruction and online school you can read online.

 You’ll learn the basics, the requirements for today’s performing arts industry, all about the talent agency business and how to interview with the agent directors.

-You’ll find this educational website very informative, not only about modeling body types but just about everything else you’ve always wanted to know about the industry.
+You’ll find this website very informative, not only about modeling body types but just about everything else you’ve always wanted to know about the industry.
 I think you can learn to model with these tips and advice.
 But remember, nothing works unless you do!!

 Success to you! – Bob